AguaClara/SWOT/AguaClara Water Treatment Plant Design/Flocculation/Floc_Design.md

 ## AguaClara Design of Hydraulic, Vertical Flow Flocculators
 AguaClara's approach to flocculator design is the same as it is for any other unit process.
 First, critical design criteria, called inputs, are established.
 These criteria represent the priorities that the rest of the design will be based around.
 Once these parameters are established, then the other parameters of the design, which are dependent on the inputs, are calculated based on certain constraints.

-[Take the CDC as an example of this design process](https://github.com/AguaClara/CEE4540_Master/blob/master/AguaClara%20Water%20Treatment%20Plant%20Design/Flow%20Control%20and%20Measurement/FCM_Derivation_designing_the_cdc.md#cdc-design-equation-derivation "CDC design derivation document"); its inputs are $h_{L_{Max}}$, $\sum K_e$, $\Pi_{Error}$, and the discrete dosing tube diameters $D$ that are available at hardware stores or pipe suppliers.
+[Take the CDC as an example of this design process](https://github.com/AguaClara/CEE4540_Master/blob/master/AguaClara%20Water%20Treatment%20Plant%20Design/Flow%20Control%20and%20Measurement/FCM_Derivation_designing_the_cdc.md#cdc-design-equation-derivation "CDC design derivation document"); its inputs are $h_{L_{Max}}$, $\sum K$, $\Pi_{Error}$, and the discrete dosing tube diameters $D$ that are available at hardware stores or pipe suppliers.
 Its dependent variables include the number and length of the dosing tubes and the flow through the CDC system.

 The flocculator is more complex to design than the CDC, as it has more details and parameters and the equations for those details and parameters are very interdependent.
 Therefore, there are many ways to design an AguaClara flocculator, and many different sets of critical design criteria to begin with.
 Enumerated below is the current AguaClara approach.